EffahAdode3/shipmentracking/vue-project/README.md

 2 Clients can enter a tracking number to view the current status and location of their shipments.

-Admin Panel
-1 A dashboard for admin users to manage shipments.
+3 A dashboard for admin users to manage shipments.

-2 Admins can add new shipments, update details, and mark shipments as delivered.
+4 Admins can add new shipments, update details, and mark shipments as delivered.
 Notifications

 Generate detailed reports on shipment statuses, delivery times, and more.